varunkumardev/amitmerchant1990.github.io/_posts/2020-06-16-refactor-condition-method-php.md

 categories: [PHP]
 ---

-Refactoring is important in programming things.It is a process of restructuring existing computer code—changing the factoring—without changing its external behavior.
+Refactoring is important in programming things.
+It is a process of restructuring existing computer code—changing the factoring—without changing its external behavior.
 It makes code more readable, structured and easy to process.

 There are a lot of ways to refactor the code but I want to talk about this little technique which doesn't take lot of your thinking and makes your code look readable instantly.